Lemon Raspberry Bread

 Thanks, Vicky! 🙂

 Love a good bread that has berries in them.
-The lemon and raspberries sounds like a good pair.
-Going to bake this soon and have a good dessert to satisfy my dessert cravings!
+The lemon and raspberries is a good pair.
+I love it toasted with some butter.

 Thanks, Kelley.
 Me too!